AdiVishnia/YouthMDA/README.md

 YouthMDA is a digital platform designed for MDA (Magen David Adom) youth volunteers.
 The application provides essential tools, information, and resources to enhance the capabilities and engagement of youth volunteers.

 ### Key Features

-#### YouthMDA-AI Smart Assistant
-AI-powered system that answers questions about MDA, medical training, and emergency protocols.
+* **YouthMDA-AI Smart Assistant** - AI-powered system that answers questions about MDA, medical training, and emergency protocols.

-#### Ambulance Checklist
-A tool to systematically verify equipment before each shift.
+* **Ambulance Checklist** - A structured tool to verify equipment and supplies before every shift.

-#### Vital Signs Table
-A dynamic table with normal values for different age groups.
+* **Vital Signs Table** - A detailed, dynamic table with normal values classified by age groups.

-#### Essential Tools
-Built-in timer and metronome for accurate patient care.
+* **Essential Tools** - Built-in timer and metronome to assist with accurate timing and treatment.

-#### Patient Data Entry
-A dedicated interface for real-time recording of patient vitals.
+* **Patient Data Entry** - A dedicated interface for real-time recording of patient vitals with visual display.

-#### Personal Data Management
-A user profile with details such as name, station, email, age, gender, training, and volunteering history.
+* **Personal Data Management** - Profile page with details such as name, station, email, age, gender, training, and volunteer history.

-#### Registration & Login
+* **Registration & Login**
-* **Registration**: User-friendly form for creating a profile with personal details.
+   - **Registration**: User-friendly form for entering personal information and creating an account.
-* **Login**: Secure login with password recovery options.
+   - **Login**: Secure login interface with password recovery option.

-#### My Streak
-Tracks volunteer shifts to encourage regular participation.
+* **My Streak** - Tracks volunteer shifts to maintain weekly continuity and encourage active participation.

-#### MDA Store
-View and purchase MDA clothing based on volunteering hours.
+* **MDA Store** - Allows users to view clothing items and see how many volunteering hours are needed to acquire them, boosting motivation and engagement.

 ### Technologies Used
 * React Native